Gene Melchiorre: Point shaving scandal

 Melchiorre was involved in a massive point shaving scandal in 1951 which brought seven schools and 32 players from around the U.S. to face charges on violations of the New York state penal code.

 On July 24, 1951, Melchiorre and four of his teammates admitted taking bribes to hold down scores against St. Joseph's University in Philadelphia in 1951 and against Oregon State University in Chicago.

 Melchiorre and two of his teammates (Bill Mann and Mike Chinakas) pleaded guilty to a misdemeanor in New York State.
 Though the players faced three years in prison, the assistant District Attorney praised the trio's cooperation, and they were given suspended sentences.

 Professional career

-After completion of his four years at Bradley and a suspended sentence for the point shaving scandal, Melchiorre entered the 1951 NBA draft.
+After completion of his four years at Bradley and a suspended sentence for the point-shaving scandal, Melchiorre entered the 1951 NBA draft.
 He was selected as the first overall pick in the draft by the Baltimore Bullets.

-Melchiorre would never play a minute of NBA basketball, however.
-Not long after he admitted his role in the scandal, NBA President Maurice Podoloff banned all players involved in the point shaving scandal, including Melchiorre, from the NBA for life.
+Melchiorre would never play a minute of NBA basketball, however as he was banned from the NBA for life due to his participation in the point-shaving scandal.